 • Axon outlines more details about the unfairness of the FTC process in the full text of its complaint.

 Q: Does this change Axon’s long-term vision for the company?

 • Axon remains committed to its long-term vision and outlook.

-• As of Q1 2020, Vievu software licenses represented only 4% of Axon’s annual recurring revenue of $174 million.
+• Vievu software licenses represent only 3% of Axon’s annual recurring revenue of $203 million.

 • Beyond body cameras, our growth trajectory features expansion into records management systems and computer aided dispatch systems, as well as growing our in-car camera solutions, and international customer expansion.
 We are also expanding into law enforcement-adjacent markets, including selling to the US Federal Government, to prisons and corrections customers, and into the fire and EMS markets.

 • We look forward to a bright future of cutting edge innovation on behalf of our customers in support of their mission to keep communities safe, and in support of Axon’s mission to protect life.

 Q: What was Axon’s consideration for its shareholders in these developments?